rust-hosted-langs/about/README.md

 organization logo is under the terms granted as an *unofficial* and *non-commercial* entity.

-Unless otherwise specified in a `LICENSE.txt` file, all `rust-hosted-langs` content is available under the [Creative Commons Attribution license (CC-BY)](https://creativecommons.org/licenses/by/4.0/)
+Unless otherwise specified in a `LICENSE` file, all `rust-hosted-langs` content is available under the [Creative Commons Attribution license (CC-BY)](https://creativecommons.org/licenses/by/4.0/)

-Unless otherwise specified in a `LICENSE.txt`, copyrights in this organization are retained by their contributors.
+Unless otherwise specified in a `LICENSE`, copyrights in this organization are retained by their contributors.